mlpack/mlpack/doc/user/load_save.md

    [`ImageOptions` member documentation](#imageoptions-standalone-operators-and-members)
    for more details.

- * mlpack offers the following image modification functionality, documented in [Images preprocessing](core/images.md).
+ * mlpack offers several utility functions for image modification and preprocessing, documented in [Images preprocessing](core/images.md).

 ---